 Among the amazing things that conquered my heart was the artsy vibes that you can feel all around the city and you can see in the countless art galleries you can find, especially in the historical center.

-It’s such a magic place, not to mention the surroundings, packed of things to see such as the Hierve el Agua ( See #1) or the archeological site of Monte Alban towering over the valley.
-Definitely a must-see.
+It’s such a magic place, not to mention the surroundings, packed with things to see such as the Hierve el Agua ( See #1) or the archeological site of Monte Alban towering over the valley which makes some of the best days trips from Oaxaca.

 Enjoy the colorful murals of La Paz (Baja California)